 President - Spokane Falls Community College

 She holds a bachelor’s degree in Sociology and a master’s degree in Spanish from California State University, Sacramento, and a doctoral degree in educational leadership from the University of California, Davis.

 Chrissy Davis Jones, Ed.D.

 Interim Vice President of Student Services - Spokane Falls Community College

-Prior to her current position as interim vice president, Davis Jones served as the SFCC dean of students for seven years.
-She has nearly 20 years of experience working at various community and technical colleges with 16 of those years focused on developing, restructuring and implementing successful student services-related programs with an expertise in academic advisement systems.
+Prior to her current position as interim vice president, Chrissy Davis Jones served as the SFCC Dean of Students for seven years.
+She has 20 years of experience working at various community and technical colleges with 16 of those years focused on developing, restructuring and implementing successful student services-related programs, with an expertise in academic advisement systems.